Breast Implant Removal

 If you are going smaller, or loose skin is a problem, you may also need a breast lift (mastopexy) at the same time.
 This may be a simple resizing of the areola to make it smaller and the breast skin a little tighter, or a more extensive skin removal which results in a lollipop or anchor scar.

 The goal of Dr. Capek and her entire staff is to help you achieve the most beautiful and natural-looking results.
-We want you to feel confident and have the correct procedure(s) to make all your goals a reality while maintaining realistic expectations.
+We want you to feel confident and have the correct breast augmentation procedures to make all your goals a reality while maintaining realistic expectations.

 After Your Procedure